Species Introduction

 ✓ Expert Tip

-Consider layering your substrate with nutrient-rich soil beneath the top layer to support plant growth.
+Consider layering the substrate with nutrient-rich soil underneath to promote healthy plant growth.

 Q: What behavioural patterns should I expect from Red Honey Gourami?